As a concern rises within you, restless thoughts tumble through your mind, pulling you farther away from what you are seeking.

 “Then Momma, I am ALIVE!”

-I hold her gaze for the longest time and from somewhere deep within me I sign back to her,
+I hold her gaze for the longest time and reach out to hold her hands.
+From somewhere deep within me I sign back to her,

 “Alex, are you afraid to die?”